LambdaHack/LambdaHack/README.md

 Other games known to use the LambdaHack library:

 * Allure of the Stars[6], a near-future Sci-Fi game
-* Space Privateers[8], an adventure game set in far future

 Note: the engine and the sample game are bundled together in a single Hackage[3] package released under the permissive `BSD3` license.
-You are welcome to create your own games by forking and modifying the single package, but please consider eventually splitting your changes into a separate content-only package that depends on the upstream engine library.
+You are welcome to create your own games by forking and modifying the single package, but please consider eventually splitting your changes into a separate content-heavy package that depends on the upstream engine library.
 This will help us exchange ideas and share improvements to the common codebase.
 Alternatively, you can already start the development in separation by cloning and rewriting Allure of the Stars[10]